ColleenC4/JCMR_CARDIET_4D_CARDIAC_CODE/SETUP.md

 Data:
 ------
-* Mice datasets corresponding to the paper are available here : https://data.mendeley.com/datasets/vhnvp57b6f/draft?a=e004f3c0-78a9-4d2a-8de3-ff90b32791a6
+* Mice datasets used in the paper are available here : https://data.mendeley.com/datasets/vhnvp57b6f/draft?a=e004f3c0-78a9-4d2a-8de3-ff90b32791a6

 Folder Structure:
 --------